backdrop-ops/forum.backdropcms.org/www/modules/contrib/feeds_jsonpath_parser/README.md

 - Setup a Feed and select 'JSONPath parser' as the parser.

+Note: This module now bundles the JSONPath library, so installing the xautoload and libraries module and the libraries module is no longer neecessary.

 Issues
 ------

 Bugs and Feature requests should be reported in the Issue Queue: https://github.com/backdrop-contrib/feeds_jsonpath_parser/issues.

 Current Maintainers
 -------------------